realrandal/Rapido/README.md

 Rapido
 ======

-Rapido is a flexible and crazy fast CMS implementation built on top of Cockpit
+Rapido is a flexible CMS implementation built on top of Cockpit

 ### Requirements